-With a price tag of $1599, it is admittedly more expensive than the M3 but it’s certainly worth the upgrade if you can afford to splurge.
+It is admittedly more expensive than the M3 but it’s certainly worth the upgrade if you can afford to splurge.

 Unlike the M3, users will be able to shuffle between 16 different as well as nine pre-programmed workouts.
 More importantly, it is compatible with Android and iOS devices, enabling you to sync your workout to your device.
 This trainer is equipped with a contact heart-rate monitor as well as burn-rate and target-zone indicators.